 Ease and Peace of Mind

-Often, individuals and institutions seeking to directly purchase or sell bitcoin must transact via newly-established, unregulated exchanges or intermediaries.
-This often requires investors to transmit funds to geographies where they might not be comfortable.
-In addition, storing bitcoin on one’s own can add additional headaches, as the private keys (the bitcoin equivalent of passwords) which ensure access to an investor’s bitcoin can be susceptible to loss or theft.
-This potentially exposes one’s bitcoin position to partial or total loss, often with limited or no recourse to regain access to the bitcoin.
+Often, individuals and institutions seeking to directly purchase or sell digital assets must themselves transact via unfamiliar exchanges or intermediaries that in some cases may be unregulated and/or insecure.
+This often requires investors to transmit funds to jurisdictions where they might not be comfortable.
+In addition, storing digital assets on one’s own can add additional risks, as the private keys (the digital asset equivalent of passwords) which ensure access to an investor’s digital assets can be susceptible to loss or theft.
+This potentially exposes one’s digital asset position to partial or total loss, often with limited or no recourse to regain access to the digital assets.

-In contrast, by investing in Bitcoin Investment Trust shares, investors avoid the challenges of purchasing and storing bitcoin on their own and instead, pass these tasks to Grayscale and the Trust’s service providers, while maintaining their exposure to the price performance of bitcoin.
-The Bitcoin Investment Trust’s assets are safeguarded by a robust security system, using industry leading security standards.
-The system’s underlying protocols are state of the art, designed by experienced security, financial, and technology professionals, and are overseen by a financial operations principal.
-The Bitcoin Investment Trust’s financial statements are audited annually by Friedman LLP.
+In contrast, by investing in shares of the Products, investors avoid the challenges of purchasing, transferring, and storing digital assets on their own, and instead pass these tasks onto Grayscale and each Product’s service providers while maintaining their exposure to the price performance of digital assets.
+Each Product’s underlying assets are safeguarded with robust security procedures that include offline storage, or “cold” storage, multiple encrypted private key shards, usernames, passwords and 2-step verification.
+The system’s underlying protocols are designed by experienced security, financial, legal and technology professionals, and are overseen by a financial operations principal.
+Each Product’s financial statements are audited annually by Friedman LLP.

 Cost Effective Order Fulfillment

-Purchasing large orders of bitcoin can be challenging.
-Few bitcoin exchanges and order books can reliably fill orders of $25,000 or more without significant price slippage.
+Purchasing large orders of digital assets can be challenging.
+Few digital asset exchanges and order books can reliably fill large orders without significant price slippage.
 Depending on the timing and size of the transaction, a trade on a given exchange could move the market materially.
-The Bitcoin Investment Trust’s authorized participant executes large purchase and sale orders through exchanges and over-the-counter transactions, and create shares for investors at a blended daily average price based on the TradeBlock XBX Index.
+Each Offered Product’s authorized participant executes large purchase and sale orders through exchanges and over-the-counter transactions to create shares for investors at a blended daily average price based on the following digital asset reference rates: